craigivy/acm-helm-status-cleaner/README.md

-# Anthos Configuration Mananment using Helm
+# Anthos Configuration Management using Helm
 ## Removing unwanted elements from CRDs with Kustomize
 In some cases CRDs in Helm charts will contain the `status` element.
 The `stats` element should not be defined and creates an issue when importing CRDs with it into Anthos Configuration Management.
 This repo is an example of how to remove the `status` object before applying it to Anthos Configuration managment.
 This builds off the Google Cloud [example](https://cloud.google.com/anthos-config-management/docs/tutorials/config-sync-helm#gcloud_2)